cryptoprx/flipprxone/README.md

 ## ✨ What is FLIPPRX ONE?

-**FLIPPRX ONE** is a cutting-edge, self-custodial wallet built for the XRP Ledger (XRPL) ecosystem.
-Designed with security, simplicity, and power in mind, it gives you complete control over your digital assets while providing an intuitive user experience.
+**FLIPPRX ONE** is an advanced, self-custodial wallet built for the XRP Ledger with multi-chain support.
+Featuring revolutionary SnapTap WebAuth security, tiered transaction fees, integrated crypto exchange, NFT marketplace, and cross-chain capabilities for Supra and Coreum networks.

 ### 🎯 Built For

-- 💰 **XRP Holders** - Manage your XRP with ease
+- 💰 **XRP & Multi-Chain Users** - Manage XRP, Supra, and Coreum assets
-- 🪙 **FLIPPRX Token Community** - 400+ holders strong
+- 🪙 **FLIPPRX Token Holders** - Premium features and reduced fees
-- 🔄 **DeFi Traders** - Access Micro LP trading pools
+- 🔄 **DeFi Traders** - Exclusive LP trading with NFT authorization
-- 🎨 **NFT Collectors** - View and manage your XRPL NFTs
+- 🎨 **NFT Collectors** - Full gallery, marketplace, and pack system
-- 💬 **Privacy Advocates** - End-to-end encrypted messaging
+- � **Crypto Traders** - Built-in Changelly exchange integration

 ---